We know you’re eager to start flying, but please read the instructions and safety information carefully first.

 Charging the battery

 The battery ships half charged.
+It’s very important to note that batteries should be stored in a charged state to prevent damage.
 Charging the battery takes about 1 hour for a fully depleted battery.
 Here’s how to do it:

 - Assemble the charger by plugging the black AC/DC brick into the red battery connector.